goga334/clockify_test/README.md

 If something went wrong the application tells about the error.

-The application takes no options, simply insert your API key into config.ini without quotes and run main.py.
+The application takes no options, simply insert your generated API key into config.ini without any quotes or brackets and run main.py.